-The Subject Device 2mm humeral cups have the same Intended Use and Indications for Use as the Predicate Device, and share the exact same operative technique.
+The Subject Device RSA Baseplate has the same Intended Use and Indications for Use as the Predicate Device, and shares the same operative technique.

 ReUnion Reversible Fracture System (RFX)

 The ReUnion Reversible Fracture System consists of a humeral fracture stem component which may be used in conjunction with TSA or RSA humeral and glenoid components for conventional total shoulder arthroplasty or reverse shoulder arthroplasty.
 It may also be used in conjunction with TSA humeral components to articulate directly with the anatomic glenoid in a hemi-shoulder application.
 The device contains various number of suture holes.
 The stems have a female taper on the proximal end of the shaft to accept TSA and RSA Gleno-humeral components.
 It is designed to be used in cemented applications only.